What is Kundalini Yoga?

-Kundalini Yoga is dynamic in its practice, vast in practical information and powerful in its experience.
-It incorporates the physical, mental and spiritual aspects of yoga into one cohesive and integrated system.
-It has a much broader emphasis on breathing, meditation, hand positions or mudras, chanting or mantra, and spirituality.
+Kundalini Yoga, dynamic in practice and powerful in experience, incorporates all the physical, mental and spiritual aspects of yoga into one cohesive and integrated system.
+Compared to other yogas it has a much broader emphasis on breathing, meditation, hand positions (mudras), chanting (mantra), and spirituality.

-Practice can be addictive – once the effects and benefits are experienced, then the student wants more, so the practice becomes largely self-sustaining.
+Regular practice can greatly speed up your spiritual awakening.
+It can also be addictive – once the effects and benefits are experienced, then the student wants more, so the practice becomes largely self-sustaining.
 The key is to do it gradually, listen to your body, stop when it tells you, but above all, persevere.
-The student of Kundalini Yoga and Meditation soon becomes adept at perceiving the movement of energy within and outside of his/her body, and with this awareness, consciously begins to direct and optimize its flow.
+The student of soon becomes adept at perceiving the movement of energy within and outside of his/her body, and with this awareness, consciously begins to direct and optimize its flow.

-Many new students report immediate benefits – some find they have a more comfortable back and spine – some feel more relaxed and better able to handle stress – some find they have a more positive sense of self and well being.
+New students report immediate benefits – many report the reduction or even elimination of back pain – some feel more relaxed and better able to handle stress – some find they have a more positive sense of self and well being.
 Some report all three and more.
 The rewards from regular practice can be profound: mind, body, emotions and spirit are positively affected and uplifted.
-Kundalini Yoga is not a religion, but it provides a firm inner foundation for a spiritual life, no matter which religion, if any, you may choose to practice.